python/cpython/Doc/tutorial/introduction.rst

    >>> word[:4] + word[4:]
    'Python'

-One way to remember how slices work is to think of the indices as pointing *between* characters, with the left edge of the first character numbered 0.
+One way to remember how slices work is to think of the indexes as pointing *between* characters, with the left edge of the first character numbered 0.
 Then the right edge of the last character of a string of *n* characters has index *n*, for example::